Fiber Coupled Lasers

 Flow Cytometry is a tool for measuring cells and particles, often the cells or particles are suspended in a fluid and have a fluorescence marker attached.
 As the cells (cell+marker ) stream through various laser wavelengths, they may emit a fluorescent energy signal which can be analyzed by high speed, low noise detection systems.
 The target zone for detection is often a rectangular area in the 10’s of microns.
 Because of the speed and size of the particles, and small detection area, flow cytometer instrumentation is particularly sensitive to laser power stability, noise, beam wander, and thermal instabilities.

-The Blue Sky Research offers several OEM laser products and systems which are easily integrated into a variety of OEM platforms; these include fiber coupled laser diode modules, compact OEM point-line generators and free space laser modules with customizable launch & relay optics.
+The Blue Sky Research offers several OEM laser modules and systems which are easily integrated into a variety of OEM platforms; these include fiber coupled laser modules, Multi-laser modules (Laser Engines) and free space laser modules with customizable launch & relay optics.
 Integrated firmware and computer control make application development easy and practical, small footprint, direct diode modulation and low power consumption make our laser modules ideal for instrumentation applications where power, noise and heat generation are major design challenges.

 Explore the many ways in which Blue Sky Research is powering dozens of commercial opportunities, read about some Industry Applications below: